ohosgg/rnoh/README.md

 ### DevEco Studio setup

-Currently we use DevEco Studio 3.1.
-Release for development.
+Currently we use DevEco Studio 4.0.3.400.
 Follow steps below to install the IDE and required SDKs.

-#### IDE Installation
+#### IDE Installation from official release

 1. Open [a website with DevEco Studio releases](https://developer.harmonyos.com/cn/develop/deveco-studio/archive/)
 1. Find the DevEco Studio 3.1 Release download link for your operating system and download the IDE